rakhimov/scram/doc/uncertainty_analysis.rst

 to check the validity of samples and to abort the analysis.
 If it happens
-that a sampled value is not sensible (probability > 1), the sample is adjusted to the nearest acceptable value (probability = 1).
+that a sampled value is not sensible (e.g., probability > 1), the sample is adjusted to the nearest acceptable value (e.g., probability = 1).
 No warnings are given in this case;
-however, if the problem is due to probability calculation approximations (rare-event), Probability Analysis report may contain the warning.
+however, if the problem is due to probability calculation approximations (the rare-event), Probability Analysis report may contain the warning message.

-In order to prevent invalid ranges for uncertainty analysis, the input validation assesses the ranges of provided distributions.
+In order to prevent invalid ranges for uncertainty analysis, the input validation assesses the ranges or sampling intervals of provided distributions.
-Uncertainty analysis is performed only if maximum and minimum values are within the acceptable range.
+Uncertainty analysis is performed only if the intervals are within acceptable ranges (e.g., [0, 1] probability interval).
 This approach should prevent most errors.

-However, for some distributions (normal), theoretical range may be (-inf, +inf), which rarely fits for probability analysis variables.
+However, for some distributions (e.g., normal), theoretical range may be unbounded (e.g., (-inf, +inf)), which rarely fits probability analysis variables.
-In this case,
-the best estimate is made to find the most likely range (5-6 sigma, 99.9% percentile, etc.).
+In this case of unbounded intervals, the best estimate is made to find the most likely range or real-valued bounds (5-6 sigma, 99.9% percentile, etc.).